Skip to main content

 How It Compares

 Among Paris €€€€ restaurants, Ducasse sur Seine sits in a category of its own by format.
-For a direct quality comparison on the food alone, Plénitude and Le Cinq at the Four Seasons George V are operating at a higher culinary ceiling , both carry Michelin stars and direct their full attention to what is on the plate.
+For a direct quality comparison on the food alone, Plénitude and Le Cinq at the Four Seasons George V are operating at a higher culinary ceiling, both carry Michelin stars and direct their full attention to what is on the plate.
 If the food is your primary criterion, those are stronger choices.
 Pierre Gagnaire and Alléno Paris au Pavillon Ledoyen are also in this tier if creative French cooking with serious technical ambition is the goal.

 Ducasse sur Seine wins on occasion design.
 No static restaurant in Paris can offer the same combination of serious cooking and that specific visual journey down the river.
 If you are booking for someone who has already done the canonical Paris dinner and wants something structured differently, this is the practical answer.
-Kei is worth considering as a €€€€ alternative if you want a more intimate room and a Michelin-starred kitchen in a fixed setting.
+Kei works as a €€€€ alternative if you want a more intimate room and a Michelin-starred kitchen in a fixed setting.

 Booking Ducasse sur Seine